lemonarc/invasion-colchester/special-guests.md

 ---
 layout: page
 title: "Invasion Colchester's Special Guests"
-excerpt: "For 2023, we were delighted to introduce Ross Mullan and Bern Collaço, and welcome back Clem So, Nick Joseph, Sandeep Mohan, Martin Ballantyne, and Ralph Morse."
+excerpt: "For 2023, we were delighted to introduce Ross Mullan and Bern Collaço, and welcome back Clem So, Sandeep Mohan, Martin Ballantyne, and Ralph Morse."
 permalink: /special-guests/
 featured-image: title-trooper.png
 socialimage: social-guests-23.jpg